570 Lexington Avenue, 11th floor, NYC, NY 10022

 2008 Ed.D.
 Columbia University – Teacher’s College

-As Program Leader for Cornell University Cooperative Extension NYC's Family & Youth Development program area, Dr. Davis-Manigaulte is responsible for overall leadership for the program area including planning, implementation and evaluation.
+As a Senior Extension Associate and Program Leader for Cornell University Cooperative Extension NYC's Family & Youth Development program area, Dr. Davis-Manigaulte is responsible for overall leadership for the program area including planning, implementation and evaluation.
 A major responsibility is to develop relationships within Cornell, with other institutions/ organizations in the community as well as with key legislators and other decision-makers to build program support.
-Administrative tasks include supervision of 3 full time professional staff, and 2 part time program assistants.
+Administrative tasks include supervision of the CUCE-NYC 4-H Program Coordinator, and part time staff and program assistants, as appropriate.
 She also provides administrative management of the program area in fiscal and personnel matters, including fund development.
 She currently serves as Principle Investigator on two statewide grants, as well as PI for several federal, state and locally funded Family and Youth Development initiatives in New York City.
 In addition she serves as Director of Community Relations for CUCE-NYC.

 Cornell University Cooperative Extension New York City website: http://nyc.cce.cornell.edu